blackbat13/eternal-king/docs/stories/misc/undeadly_conundrum.md

 She didn’t look at Damien.
 She looked at Vera and Xeroth, who’d just stumbled in, Vera still covered in grave dirt, Xeroth now a disgruntled badger.

 "Well?"
 Nyx asked, voice steady.
 "Who’s buying the first round?
-I believe," she added, a ghost of a smirk touching her lips, "someone owes me for *not* letting a necromancer turn me into his ‘queen’?"
+I believe" she added, a ghost of a smirk touching her lips, "someone owes me for *not* letting a necromancer turn me into his ‘queen’?"

 Xeroth the badger chittered. *"Artistic risk!
 Worth every near-death experience!"*

 Vera just tossed her a bottle of bloodwine.
-"Next time," she growled, "stick to *distracting*."
+"Next time" she growled, "stick to *distracting*."

 Damien watched Nyx laugh—a sound like shattering chains—and felt something warm bloom in his ancient chest.